Diffusion Bridge Variational Inference for Deep Gaussian Processes: Method

-Proposition~\ref{prop:loss} shows that DBVI departs from DDVI in two essential ways: (i) the initialization is amortized via $\mu_\theta(\mathbf{x})$, which induces a time-dependent reference mean $\mathbf{m}_t$ in the bridge marginal, and (ii) the loss involves the conditional score $s_{\mathrm{cond}}=s_\phi-h$, explicitly accounting for the bridge correction.
+where $B$ is the batch size, $N$ is the dataset size, $s_{\mathrm{cond}}=s_\phi+h$ is the conditional score used by the reverse \emph{bridge} SDE, $\mathbf{U}_1$ is its terminal state, $\mathbf{f}^{(L)}$ denotes the DGP forward mapping at $\mathbf{U}_1$, and $\gamma$ collects DGP hyperparameters.
+When $\mu_\theta(\mathbf{x})=\mathbf{0}$ (and thus $\mathbf{m}_t\equiv\mathbf{0}$), the objective recovers the original DDVI loss. \end{proposition} Proposition~\ref{prop:loss} shows that DBVI departs from DDVI in two essential ways: (i) the initialization is amortized via $\mu_\theta(\mathbf{x})$, which induces a time-dependent reference mean $\mathbf{m}_t$ in the bridge marginal, and (ii) the loss involves the conditional score $s_{\mathrm{cond}}=s_\phi+h$, explicitly accounting for the bridge correction.
 When the amortized mean collapses to zero (so that $\mathbf{m}_t\equiv \mathbf{0}$), the objective reduces exactly to the original DDVI loss, recovering DDVI as a special case.
+We summarize the full training procedure of DBVI for deep Gaussian processes in Algorithm~\ref{alg:dbvi}.